axellvarez/reverse-string/README.md

 # reverse-string
-Program that utilizes a Stack class to read a String from the user and print it reversed.
+Java Stack class and Java program that utilizes the Stack class to read a String from the user and print it reversed.